Uzbekistan to hold referendum on April 30 to reform the Constitution, Uzbek envoy explains its significance | International

 "At the same time, the number of members in the Upper House will be reduced from the current 100 to 65 while maintaining an equal representation of the regions through the election of 4 senators from each region, and reducing the number of senators appointed by the President from 16 to 9."
 Akhatov told ANI that once reforms are done in the constitution, it will also reflect Uzbekistan's relations with our international allies.

 "After reforms in the constitution, it will impact the relationship of our foreign friends including India.
 As of now, I can say we have good relations with India economically, culturally and politically," the Uzbek envoy added.
-Notably, the lawmakers in Uzbekistan decided to hold on April 30 a referendum on changing the constitution, which will include a proposal to enable President Shavkat Mirziyoyev to run for another term in office.
 (ANI).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)